 While in recovery from alcohol and drugs and substance abuse, therefore, it is ideal that you build and maintain a sober and very independent life.
 This is where transitional living comes in - to reduce the risk/opportunity for relapse and (in doing so) ensure your successful recovery for life.

-Although seeking treatment for substance abuse is the important first step you need to take towards a life that is healthy and sober, relapse rates are very high.
-This means that it may not actually be enough to stay a month or two at a rehabilitation program for you to successfully get a grip on abstinence and stay the course.
-This is because inpatient rehabilitation facilities are quite arduous and different for some persons.
+Although looking for rehabilitation for addiction is the important first step you need to take towards a life that is healthy and sober, relapse rates are quite high.
+This means that it might not actually be enough to stay a month or two at a rehabilitation program for you to successfully get a grip on abstinence and stay the course.
+This is because inpatient rehabilitation facilities are quite difficult and different for some individuals.